kleineluka/modnamedhana/README.md

 - Play a fan-made path dedicated to ~~Annoying Girl~~ Hana!
 - Multiple ways to engage the path, and different endings for the path.
 - New stats to manage!
 It's not just about building friendship, but also raising Hana's trust and self-esteem.
+- New sprites!
+I wouldn't go as far as to say "new art" because I just played around in Photoshop and I'm no artist..
 - Lots of words! ~~word count coming soon..ish..~~
 - Expansion on the original codebase (libraries, GLSL shaders, etc.) to add some immersive effects!
 - Open-source and community-driven!
 You are free to help.. please help..